Impact Statement

 The Jenike Awards are funded by individual donors to the IOCDF Research Grant Fund, and because we allow donors to restrict their donations to specific purposes, we have funding set aside for projects in several areas, including:

-2025 Topic of Interest: Increasing Access to Treatment for All (Innovator & Jenike Young Investigator Awards)
+2026 Topic of Interest: Addressing the OCD Care Crisis for All (Innovator & Jenike Young Investigator Awards)

-Recognizing this disparity and in alignment with our mission of help, healing, and hope — for all — we are proud to continue with our 2025 Topic of Interest: Increasing Access to Treatment for All.
-We are particularly interested in proposals related to improving access to treatment for underserved and underrepresented groups, such as rural communities, people with lower socioeconomic status, and racial, ethnic, and sexual minority groups.
+Recognizing these severe gaps in diagnosis and treatment, and in alignment with our mission of help, healing, and hope — for all — we are proud to announce our 2026 Topic of Interest: Addressing the Care Crisis for All.
+We are particularly interested in proposals related to addressing the factors outlined above — for all people with OCD, including underserved and underrepresented groups, such as rural communities and racial, ethnic, and sexual minority groups.

 Eligibility